jaykv/cliffy/docs/schema.md

 - `includes`: A list of external CLI manifests to include.
 Performs a deep merge of manifests sequentially in the order given to assemble a merged manifest, and finally, deep merges the merged manifest with this manifest.
 - `vars`: A mapping defining manifest variables that can be referenced in any other blocks.
 Environments variables can be used in this section with `${some_env_var}` for dynamic parsing.
 Supports jinja2 formatted expressions as values.
 Interpolate defined vars in other blocks jinja2-styled `{{ var_name }}`.
 - `imports`: A string block or list of strings containing any module imports.
 These can be used to import any python modules that the CLI depends on.
-- `functions`: A list of helper function definitions.
+- `functions`: A string block or list of helper function definitions.
 These functions should be defined as strings that can be executed by the Python interpreter.
 - `types`: A mapping containing any shared type definitions.
 These types can be referenced by name in the args section to provide type annotations for params and options defined in the args section.
 - `global_params`: Parameters applied to all commands.
 - `command_templates`: Reusable command templates.